aeonSolutions/AeonLabs-Safety-Health/README.md

 <br>

 ### Where to complaint, where to report
-If you are a Portuguese citizen can raise a complaint on the [Portuguese army website](https://canaldadenuncia.exercito.pt/?nav=pBeIW7qH).
+If you are a Portuguese citizen, you can raise a complaint on the [Portuguese army website](https://canaldadenuncia.exercito.pt/?nav=pBeIW7qH).

 <br>

 ### Complementary medicines
-Complementary medicines known to assist treatment and cure of these kinds of health-related problems
+Complementary medicines are known to assist in the treatment and cure of these kinds of health-related problems

 [continue reading here](https://github.com/aeonSolutions/AeonLabs-Safety-Health/wiki/Complementary-medicines-are-known-to-assist-treatment-and-cure-of-these-kinds-of-health‐related-problems)